bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 ## bigchaindb start

-Start BigchainDB.
-It always begins by trying a `bigchaindb init` first.
-See the note in the documentation for `bigchaindb init`.
+Start BigchainDB assuming that the database has already been initialized using `bigchaindb init`.
+If that is not the case then passing the flag `--init` will initialize the database and start BigchainDB.
 You can also use the `--dev-start-rethinkdb` command line option to automatically start rethinkdb with bigchaindb if rethinkdb is not already running, e.g. `bigchaindb --dev-start-rethinkdb start`.
 Note that this will also shutdown rethinkdb when the bigchaindb process stops.
 The option `--dev-allow-temp-keypair` will generate a keypair on the fly if no keypair is found, this is useful when you want to run a temporary instance of BigchainDB in a Docker container, for example.